My Forking Life

 • Large eggs - These are the size I always have on hand.
 These will be boiled and then separated for the recipe.

-• Filling - Mayonnaise, sweet relish, jalapeños, yellow mustard, kosher salt, and black pepper are added to the cooked egg yolks to make a creamy, tangy filling.
+• Filling - Mayonnaise (Duke's is the Southern go-to, but any full-fat mayo works), sweet relish (or dill relish if you prefer), jalapeños, yellow mustard, kosher salt, and black pepper are added to the cooked egg yolks to make a creamy, tangy filling.

-• Smoked paprika - for garnish and a bit of smokey flavor.
+• Smoked paprika - for garnish and a bit of smoky flavor.

 ingredients for deviled eggs